Alan Jackson (EastEnders): 1993–2010

 The separation causes Carol to reignite her romance with David, infuriating Alan.
 Frankie soon gets bored of Alan and her history of chasing unobtainable men and losing interest once she has them is revealed.
 Dumped by Carol and Frankie, Alan becomes severely depressed and his attempts to reconcile with his wife are constantly rejected.
 Things alter after Robbie is beaten up by Ted Hills (Brian Croucher).
 Alan provides Carol with much-needed support and defends her family, which eventually leads to a reconciliation.
 In 1997, Billie is the only witness to an armed robbery at a building society.
 He is kidnapped in order to prevent him testifying in court, leaving Alan and Carol frantic with worry.
 Billie is returned safely but the Jackson family (bar Bianca and Robbie) are placed in a witness protection programme and leave Walford for their safety.
 However, terror that Billie will disappear again causes Alan to have a nervous breakdown, which leads to him and Carol splitting up again off-screen.
 Carol gets engaged to a new man, Dan Sullivan (Craig Fairbrass), but this ends after Dan has an affair with Bianca.
 Alan and Carol later reunite and live in Balham with Billie and Blossom.

-In February 2010, when Bianca's daughter Tiffany (Maisie Smith) visits Carol in Balham, it seems that she and Alan have split once again.
+By February 2010, Carol and Alan have split once again.
 When Sonia returns to Walford, it is suggested that Alan has a new partner and now lives in Forest Hill.
-Later in 2010, Alan comes to Walford to see Billie, not knowing that he has died, Carol avoids him and Bianca tells him before he leaves.
-He returns for Billie's funeral where Carol tries to kiss him but he pushes her away and reminds her that he is married.
+In October 2010, Alan comes to Walford to see Billie, not knowing that he has died from alcohol poisoning.
+Carol avoids him and Bianca tells him before he leaves.
+He returns for Billie's funeral where Carol tries to kiss him but he rejects her and reminds her that he is now married.
 He attends Billie's wake with his wife and their son, Kai, and they leave afterwards with Blossom.